+By 1951, the drift in religious ideas that had been normal down through the centuries produced registered religious organizations in Japan that numbered 720, some of them controversial, and some that soon disappeared.
 There was one movement that invented rituals for healing.
-Another new movement, founded by a woman, Kitamura Sayo, acquired a following with her singing sermons in front of the Tokyo train station.
+Another movement, founded by a woman, Kitamura Sayo, acquired a following with her singing sermons in front of the Tokyo train station.
 From there, she led people through the streets in "a dance of selflessness," her followers experiencing the "joy of salvation."

 In 1984 another Buddhist sect was founded, Aum Shinrikyo, roughly translated into English as "Supreme Truth."
 It represented the potential of modern religious inventions in a free society to become targets of legitimate state repression.
 Its founder was Shoko Asahara, 29.
 He was blind in one eye and could hardly see from the other.
 He studied traditional Chinese medicine, acupuncture, various religious concepts, Taoism, yoga and Buddhism, trying to acquire whatever wisdom traditional Eastern religions had to offer, including Hinduism.
 He studied what has been written about Jesus.
 And he read the science fiction of Isaac Asimov.

 For the coming war, the group exercised its interest in science by starting to manufacture sarin gas.
 In 1995, against an imagined enemy, it released the gas in Tokyo subway stations, directing it against trains passing through stations used by government employees.
 They killed a dozen people, injured fifty and caused vision problems for almost a thousand others.
 What had begun as a reach for spirituality had descended into what adherents perceived to be a life and death struggle for survival against determined enemies.
-Like the French and Bolshevik revolutions, the struggle also occurred among fellow members.

 Copyright © 2009-2014 by Frank E. Smitha.
 All rights reserved.